- billing for missed hours

 - the correct worker

 - the correct allocations on that TimeCard

-When a worker makes a selection at the Kiosk, each selection is allocated to a specific job activity, department, division, etc. After the Labor Buyer manager approves the stored hours, each approved TimeCard then reflects the totals by job activity, department, etc. The process of summarizing the hours and spend is called "tagging" in WorkRecords.
+When a worker makes a selection at the Kiosk or scanning a QR code, each selection is allocated to a specific job activity, department, division, etc. After the Labor Buyer manager approves the stored hours, each approved TimeCard then reflects the totals by job activity, department, etc. The process of summarizing the hours and spend is called "tagging" in WorkRecords.
 This summary is included at the bottom of every invoice.
 The Credit / Charge Adjustment Invoice includes an A/P summary which mirrors the tagging of the respective TimeCard, therefore, it is important to select the proper TimeCard when applying an adjustment.

 Please contact the Labor Buyer or firstname.lastname@example.org for clarification if you have questions on which TimeCard should be selected to create the adjustment.